lqc/thinkcspy/source/modules.rst

 convert between the two popular ways of measuring angles.

-Notice another difference between this module and our use of ``random`` and ``turtle``: in ``random`` and ``turtle`` we create objects and call methods on the object.
+Notice another difference between this module and our use of ``random`` and ``turtle``: in ``random`` and ``turtle`` we create objects and we call methods on the object.
 This is because objects have *state* --- a turtle has a colour, a position, a heading, etc., and every random number generator has a seed value that determines its next result.

-Mathematical functions are "pure" and don't need any state --- calculating the square root of 2.0 doesn't depend on any kind of state or history about what happened in the past.
+Mathematical functions are "pure" and don't have any state --- calculating the square root of 2.0 doesn't depend on any kind of state or history about what happened in the past.
-So the functions are not methods of a stateful object --- they are simply housed together in a module called `math`.
+So the functions are not methods of an object --- they are simply functions that are grouped together in a module called `math`.

 .. index:: import statement, statement; import

 Creating your own modules
 -------------------------

-All we need to create our own modules is to save our script as a file with a ``.py`` extension on the filename.
+All we need to do to create our own modules is to save our script as a file with a ``.py`` extension on the filename.
 Suppose, for example, this script is saved as a file named ``seqtools.py``::

     def remove_at(pos, seq):
         return seq[:pos] + seq[pos+1:]

-We can now use our module in both scripts and the Python shell.
+We can now use our module, both in scripts we write, or in the interactive Python interpreter.
 To do so, we must first *import* the module.

 .. sourcecode:: python